rweigel/fieldline/README.md

 # fieldline
 Python package for tracing field lines using multiple methods and libraries

-note, currently writing vtk only works with python 2
+Tested for python 2.7 and 3.7

 ## install

+### Dependency Note
-Note: for using vtk tracing, this package has dependency on "swmf_file_reader", which will not be automatically installed since it is not on PyPi.
+this package has an optional dependency on "swmf_file_reader", which will not be automatically installed since it is not on PyPi.

 As such, you need to follow the installation instructions at
 ![https://github.com/GaryQ-physics/swmf_file_reader](https://github.com/GaryQ-physics/swmf_file_reader)
 before continuing

+"swmf_file_reader" is used to convert swmf's output files to vtk for vtk fieldline tracing.
+If this functionality isn't desired, then it can be left out.

+### Instructions
 for user:
 ```
 pip install 'git+https://github.com/rweigel/fieldline' --upgrade
-cd fieldline
-python trace_demo.py
+python -c 'from fieldline import demos; demos.demo2()
 ```

 for developer: